 Businesses of all sizes need a marketing plan.
 Essentially, it’s a roadmap to success.
-It consists of strategies and marketing tactics that will keep all the business’ efforts focused on the goal they’ve set to achieve.
+It consists of strategies and marketing tactics that will keep all your business efforts focused on the goal you’ve set to achieve.

 This guide delves into the latter.
 Here, we’ll cover everything from the digital marketing tactics definition to digital marketing tactics examples.
 We’ve made a list of the best actions to fuel your business growth in 2019.